The Lifespan of Your 8mm Home Movie: How Long Does It Really Last?

 While the inherent longevity of 8mm movies is impressive, it is important to remember that the quality of the images captured on the film degrades over time.
 As a result, even if the film itself survives, the visual content may lose its clarity and vibrancy.

-Factors Affecting the Lifespan of an 8mm Movie Film
+The Lifespan of 8mm Film

 Several factors affect the lifespan of an 8mm movie film, the most significant being storage conditions.
 High temperatures and humidity can cause the film to warp, shrink, or become brittle.
 Moreover, exposure to light can cause color fading, while dust and dirt can scratch the film surface resulting in image degradation.